exercism/x86-64-assembly/exercises/concept/black-jack/.meta/design.md

 - Know how to do an unconditional branch using `jmp`.
 - Know how to do a conditional branch using `jcc`.
 - Know how to define a local label in NASM.
+- Know how to return two integers from a function.

 ## Out of scope